rythrojaofficial/axis45/mercenary-blog/mdfiles/thursday-observation-checklist.md

 1. as much as possible, try make things scalable (accessible for various skill levels)
    1. have a backup alternative for the easier or harder versions

+_As an added bonus, make things scalable, as in how do things change when there are more or less people in class?_

 #### check for understanding